 - 3/4 t fleur de sel (or other salt)

-- Place your sugar in a heavy, medium-size pot and turn your heat to medium.
+- Place sugar in a heavy, medium-size pot and turn heat to medium high.
 Stir the sugar until it starts to dissolve and melt.

-- Once it is a beautiful shade of amber, add the butter and continue to whisk or stir until the butter is completely incorporated.
+- Add butter and continue to whisk or stir until the butter is completely incorporated.

-- Carefully add the cream once the butter is incorporated, being aware that it will bubble and expand when you first add it.
+- Carefully add the cream once the butter is incorporated, as it will bubble madly.
 Stir until smooth, then remove from the heat.